-Not only should Star Wars Trading Cards constantly rise in value over the years but at some point, we predict a major celebrity will buy one making them super hot for a few years before settling back down to the normal price range (similar to the Pokemon card craze we are experiencing now).
+Not only should Star Wars Trading Cards constantly rise in value over the years, but at some point, we predict a significant celebrity will buy one, making them super hot for a few years before settling back down to the average price range (similar to the Pokemon card craze we are experiencing now).

-In the event that does happen picking up a few high-end 1977 Star Wars Trading Cards sounds like a good idea… even if our prediction fails these cards still should do very well ROI wise over the next 10 to 20 years…. cheers Luke Skywalker!
+If that happens to pick up a few high-end 1977 Star Wars Trading Cards sounds like a good idea… even if our prediction fails, these cards still should do very well ROI-wise over the next 10 to 20 years…. cheers Luke Skywalker!

 Star Wars trading cards can be worth thousands of dollars if they are in great shape i.e. high grades such as PSA 10 or BGS 9.5.